daczarne/mosh_docker/04_building_images/README.md

 ## Exposing ports

 To set the port in which the container will be listing on we use the `EXPOSE` command.
 To it we pass the port number.
+But this is the port of the container, not the localhost (on our machine).

 ``` Dockerfile
 FROM node:14.16.0-alpine3.13